Swarming (honey bee): Human behavior

 A swarm of bees sometimes frightens people, though the bees are usually not aggressive at this stage of their life cycle.
 This is principally due to the swarming bees' lack of brood (developing bees) to defend and their interest in finding a new nesting location for their queen.
 This does not mean that bees from a swarm will not attack if they perceive a threat; however, most bees only attack in response to intrusions against their colony.
 Additionally, bees seldom swarm except when the position of the sun is direct and impressive.
 Swarm clusters, hanging from a tree branch, will move on and find a suitable nesting location in a day or two.

 Encountering a bee swarm for the first time can be alarming.
 Bees tend to swarm near their hives or honeycombs, so if a swarm is visible then a nest is nearby.
 Swarms are usually not aggressive unless provoked, so it is important to keep a good distance from swarms in order to avoid provoking them.

+Alternatively there are many human activities that disrupt bee swarms and their nesting sites.
+This includes the growth of urbanization, as well as, practices such as logging.
+These activities cause bees to lose their homes and become displaced.
+Furthermore, these and other human activities such as the use of pesticides impact the possible nectar sites for bees to get food and pollinate flower.

+Urbanization influence on swarming bees

+Ecological impact of urbanization

+Urbanization is a significant anthropogenic change in an ecosystem.
+This causes a significant impact on wildlife.
+With bees decreasing in species richness and diversity compared to their rural counterparts.
+Despite this bees are more prevalent than other insects in the area as there are a lot more brought into the area by beekeepers.
+This along with bee friendly areas in the city allow for pollination of wildflowers and crops.
+Urbanization pose a threat of pathogenic diseases such as fungal parasite Nosema ceranae and the parasitic mite Varroa destructor which contribute to a loss of honey bees colonies.
+As a result, both managed and wild bees has declined in abundance over the centuries.
+Human encroachment such as agriculture, livestock management, deforestation inflect habitat loss and habitat fragmentation in bee colonies.
+Honey bees in urban environments vary in more cases than their natural environments.
+The change in setting also causes a change in the genome of the bees.
+It has been found that there is significant genetic variation between worker bees in urban environments compared to rural environments.
+A study by Patenković et al. demonstrated this difference by analyzing 82 worker bees and comparing it to 241 samples of rural bees from 46 different areas.